MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/storage-platform.md

 ms.localizationpriority: medium
 ---

-# Storage platform
+# Cloud Storage platform

-The Storage platform includes Connected Storage to store game state, and Title Storage to store player statistics and assets.
+The Xbox Live Storage platform includes:
+* Connected Storage to store game state.
+* Title Storage to store player statistics and assets.

 ## In this section